-9. Income taxes
+10. Income tax

 The Maritime and Port Authority of Singapore ("MPA") awarded the "Approved International Shipping Enterprise" ("AIS") status to the Company with effect from 1 June 2016 for a period of 10 years.
+As the Company owns a Singapore-registered rig, it is also exempted from Singapore income tax on qualifying income under section 13A of the Income Tax Act.